tonethar/IGME-230-GDD-2017-Fall/notes/pixi-js-1.md

 ### II. <a id="section2">"Hello PixiJS"

 Here is your first PixiJS program.
-Note that we are importing the library from a CDN ("Content Distribution Network") rather than downloading the library ourselves.
+Note that we are importing the PixiJS library from a CDN ("Content Distribution Network") rather than downloading the library ourselves.

 #### pixi-intro-1.html